 Red Food Coloring

-Green Food Coloring (gel is best)
+Green Food Coloring (these gels are best)

 Green Cookie Frosting